sscretchen/sscretchen/README.md

 > A place to highlight my projects and commitment to improving as a Cybersecurity professional

 > [!IMPORTANT]
-> I am temporarily putting projects on hold to focus on a business opportunity opportunity.This Github will be transformed into an architectural overview of my new platform.
+> I am temporarily putting projects on hold to focus on a business opportunity.This Github will be transformed into an architectural overview with these details.

 <!-- TABLE OF CONTENTS -->
 <details>